 RN to BS and Masters Programs offer online and hybrid classes.

 The Baccalaureate Degree and Master’s Degree Programs in nursing are accredited by the Collegiate Commission on Nursing Education (CCNE) 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
 The Department of Nursing was last accredited in 2008.

 We welcome you to explore our nursing and see the dynamic progressive education WCSU has to offer.

 Goals of Nursing at Western Connecticut State University

-The Department of Nursing mission is to provide a nursing education that is aimed at preparing beginning and advanced practice nurses to meet the ever-changing health care needs of Connecticut and the surrounding region.
-This achieved through:
+The Department of Nursing’s mission is to provide a nursing education that is aimed at preparing beginning & advanced practice nurses to meet the ever-changing health care needs of Connecticut and the surrounding region.
+This can be achieved through:

 - A dynamic curriculum that is responsive to students and community needs;

 - Service to the university, the public and the profession;